MicrosoftDocs/minecraft-creator/creator/Reference/Content/ParticlesReference/ParticlesIntroduction.md

       "effect": <string>,
       // "emitter", "emitter_bound", "particle" or "particle_with_velocity"
       "type": <string>,
-      // this MoLang is run on the emitter for this event once this
+      // this Molang is run on the emitter for this event once this
       // event fires
       // NOTE: this will not have access to the event
-      // triggering emitter's MoLang data
+      // triggering emitter's Molang data
       "pre_effect_expression": <string>,
     },
     "sound_effect": {
       // name of the level sound event
       "event_name": <string>
     },
-    // Runs this MoLang expression on the event-firing emitter "expression": <string>,
+    // Runs this Molang expression on the event-firing emitter "expression": <string>,
     // for debugging, this will log a message, along with the firing effect's name and event position
     // the log message will show up in the content logger